xpl/panic-overlay/README.md

 ## Demos

-Here's how you can find an example usage of `panic-overlay` in various development environments:
+Here's how you can find an example usage of `panic-overlay` with various bundlers:

 ```sh
 git clone https://github.com/xpl/panic-overlay.git